-This technology is a peptide nucleic acid (PNA) oligomer and single-terminus delivery peptide conjugate that can be used to treat cancer and minimize non-specific cell toxicity when targeting KRAS G12D transcription suppression.
+This technology is a peptide nucleic acid (PNA) oligomer and single-terminus delivery peptide conjugate that minimizes non-specific cell toxicity and can be used as a cancer therapeutic.

-The current standard of care for cancer involves aggressive treatments like radiation, chemotherapy, and small molecule inhibitors, all of which have extensive side effects.
-Peptide nucleic acids (PNAs) are an alternative to treat carcinomas as they can selectively hybridize with cancerous DNA and RNA.
-This hybridization suppresses transcription and thus proliferation of cancer cells, though the detergent-like properties of PNA oligomers can also lead to healthy cell damage in the therapeutic delivery process.
+The current standard of care for cancer involves aggressive treatments like radiation, chemotherapy, and small-molecule inhibitors, which have extensive off-target side effects.
+Peptide nucleic acids (PNAs) are an alternative treatment for cancer because they selectively hybridize with cancerous DNA and RNA.
+This hybridization suppresses transcription and thus the proliferation of cancer cells.
+Since PNAs specifically target cancer cells, they offer a therapeutic approach for cancer with minimized toxicity for healthy tissues.

-This technology is a cancer therapeutic that improves the delivery and target stabilization of protein nucleic acids (PNAs).
-The added delivery peptide sequence consists of lysine residues with at least one carrying a twelve-carbon palmitoyl side chain.
-The addition of a hydrophobic/cationic chain to one end of the PNA oligomer increases the potency of KRAS G12D transcription suppression and reduces non-specific toxicity in cells without the G12D mutation.
+This technology is a cancer therapeutic that improves the delivery and target stabilization of peptide nucleic acids (PNAs).
+The delivery peptide sequence consists of lysine residues with a hydrophobic/cationic chain on one end of the PNA oligomer, which increases the potency of transcription suppression.
+This PNA oligomer design also reduces non-specific toxicity in healthy cells, and thus may increase the efficacy of cancer treatment.

 Jeffrey H. Rothman, M.D., Ph.D.